iegomez/mosquitto-go-auth/README.md

 Optionally, `username` will be passed as an argument when `auth_opt_jwt_parse_token` option is set.
 As with remote mode, this will need `auth_opt_jwt_secret` to be set and correct, and `auth_opt_jwt_userfield` to be optionally set.

-This is a valid, albeit pretty useless, example script for ACL checks (see `test-files` dir for test scripts):
+This is a valid, albeit pretty useless, example script for ACL checks (see `test-files/jwt` dir for test scripts):

 ```
 function checkAcl(token, topic, clientid, acc) {